farlee2121/DevEssentialsBlog/content/draft/2023-03-02-Scala-Enums-and-csharp-unions.md

   }
 ```

-The core of this Scala example is deriving concrete types from an abstract type that can only be inherited within a limited scope.
+The core of this Scala example is deriving concrete alternative types from an abstract type that can only be inherited within a limited scope.
 This is essentially the same as my C# solution.
-Scala, however, provides full pattern matching exhaustiveness support and destructuring.
+Scala, however, provides full support for destructuring the data and static analysis of pattern matching exhaustiveness (ensuring all cases are covered, e.g. every `PaymentType` is handled).

 I'm not sure if Scala changed syntax, but I noticed [another example](https://scastie.scala-lang.org/2plItYkVS4enZCFwBIPnZA) that accomplished
-the same using only an enum.
+the same goal by using an enum.
 The enum-based syntax is closer the F# syntax.

 ```scala
 enum Payment: